Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 Every Node has a copy of a distributed geo-localized inventory of all network nodes.
 They run a protocol that allows them to keep their copy synchronized.

 To be able to be found, a client registers itself and some inner components and identities with the geographically closest node, which we call the _home node_.
-When it needs to find other clients it follows a protocol that considers the approximate location of the client it is willing to connect to.
+When it needs to find other clients it follows a protocol that requires the approximate location of the client it is willing to connect to.

 <br>
 ### Incentive